 Upcoming businesses and startups can also lack a credit score.
 Business accounts with no credit scores are assigned the code 9002.
 This means that there aren’t enough credit account records (trade lines) for calculating a typical credit score.
 The business profile report lacks sufficient trade lines to satisfy credit bureaus in the following ways

-• Lack of a Status date for last 6 months
+- Lack of a Status date for the last 6 months

 Unlike individuals, Experian calculates your business score using an Intelliscore Plus algorithm which gives a range from 1-100.
 The closer the score is to 100, the better it is for any business.